Who is eligible

 - healthinsurance.org contributor

-North Carolina has not yet expanded Medicaid under the ACA, but Governor Roy Cooper, who took office on January 1, is working to expand coverage as one of his first tasks as governor.
+North Carolina has not yet expanded Medicaid under the Affordable Care Act (ACA), but Governor Roy Cooper, who took office on January 1, began working to expand coverage as one of his first tasks as governor.
 State lawmakers have thus far blocked his efforts, but Cooper’s new budget proposal calls for the expansion of Medicaid and he continues to push for it, despite legislative roadblocks and uncertainty about the future of the ACA.

 On January 4, Gov. Cooper announced his intention to file an amendment to North Carolina’s Medicaid plan by the end of the week, expanding coverage as called for in the ACA.
 On Friday, January 6, he notified CMS that his proposal was posted on the North Carolina Department of Health and Human Services website for a required ten-day public comment period.